balderdashy/waterline/ARCHITECTURE.md

 | `collection: ...` _(not populated)_ | _omit_ (either way)            | **E_INVALID_ATTR** _(WL-S)_    | **E_INVALID_ATTR** _(WL-S)_        | **E_INVALID_ATTR** _(WL-S)_         |
 | `model: ...` _(**populated**)_      | null ok, undefined=> null      | **E_INVALID_ATTR** _(WL-S)_    | **E_INVALID_ATTR** _(WL-S)_        | **E_INVALID_ATTR** _(WL-S)_         |
 | `collection: ...` _(**populated**)_ | []                             | **E_INVALID_ATTR** _(WL-S)_    | **E_INVALID_ATTR** _(WL-S)_        | **E_INVALID_ATTR** _(WL-S)_         |

-## Special cases / FAQ

-##### _What is an "exclusive" association?_

-It just means a plural association with the special restriction that no two records can have the same associated child records in it.

-> This is vs. a "shared" association, which is what we call any plural association that is non-exclusive, as per this definition.

-##### _What about *through* associations?_

-A *through* association is a subgenre of plural, two-way, shared associations, where you actually can set up the junction model as one of the models in your app-level code.

-##### _What about *reflexive* associations?_

-A **reflexive** association is just any association where the associated model is the same as the parent model.

-##### _What about if you have a plural association with `via` pointed at another plural association, but there is no via on the other side?_

-That's an error (i.e. in waterline-schema)*.